dennoa/stateless-auth/README.md

     app.use('/secure', auth.secure({ reslocal: 'userInfo' })); //Puts decoded JWT user info into res.locals.userInfo

+### Support basic authentication access in addition to JWT
+Basic authentication uses the login provider to retrieve user details and validate credentials.
+It cannot be used without a login provider implementation.

+    const auth = require('./auth'); //Your configured auth module

+    app.use('/secure', auth.secure({ basicAuth: true }));

 ## Global options
 Any of the default options can be overridden.
 See below for an explanation and the default options.